Have equity in your home? Want a lower payment? An appraisal from DenverT Appraisal can help you get rid of your PMI.

-Lenders were taking down payments as low as 10, 5 and even 0 percent during the mortgage boom of the last decade.
-How does a lender manage the additional risk of the small down payment?
+Banks were working with down payments down to 10, 5 and often 0 percent in the peak of last decade's mortgage boom.
+How does a lender endure the additional risk of the small down payment?
 The solution is Private Mortgage Insurance or PMI.
-PMI takes care of the lender if a borrower is unable to pay on the loan and the market price of the home is lower than the balance of the loan.
+This supplementary plan protects the lender if a borrower is unable to pay on the loan and the market price of the home is less than what the borrower still owes on the loan.

 Does your monthly mortgage payment include PMI?
 Contact us, you may be able to save money by removing your PMI.

-The Homeowners Protection Act of 1998 makes the lenders on most loans to automatically stop the PMI when the principal balance of the loan equals 78 percent of the initial loan amount.
-The law guarantees that, at the request of the homeowner, the PMI must be abandoned when the principal amount reaches only 80 percent.
-So, acute homeowners can get off the hook sooner than expected.
+With the implementation of The Homeowners Protection Act of 1998, on most loans lenders are required to automatically eliminate the PMI when the principal balance of the loan reaches 78 percent of the initial loan amount.
+The law guarantees that, upon request of the homeowner, the PMI must be abandoned when the principal amount reaches just 80 percent.
+So, smart homeowners can get off the hook a little earlier.

-It can take many years to reach the point where the principal is just 20% of the initial loan amount, so it's essential to know how your home has appreciated in value.
-After all, all of the appreciation you've achieved over the years counts towards abolishing PMI.
+Since it can take many years to get to the point where the principal is only 20% of the original amount borrowed, it's essential to know how your home has increased in value.
+After all, any appreciation you've accomplished over the years counts towards dismissing PMI.
 So why pay it after the balance of your loan has dropped below the 80% threshold?
-Despite the fact that nationwide trends predict decreasing home values, realize that real estate is local.
-Your neighborhood may not be reflecting the national trends and/or your home could have gained equity before things settled down.
+Your neighborhood may not be following the national trends and/or your home could have gained equity before things cooled off, so even when nationwide trends indicate falling home values, you should realize that real estate is local.

-An accredited, licensed real estate appraiser can help home owners understand just when their home's equity goes over the 20% point, as it's a hard thing to know.
-As appraisers, it's our job to recognize the market dynamics of our area.
+The difficult thing for almost all homeowners to understand is just when their home's equity rises above the 20% point.
+A certified, licensed real estate appraiser can certainly help.
+As appraisers, it's our job to keep up with the market dynamics of our area.
 At DenverT Appraisal, we're masters at identifying value trends in West End, Moore County and surrounding areas, and we know when property values have risen or declined.
-When faced with figures from an appraiser, the mortgage company will generally eliminate the PMI with little effort.
-At which time, the home owner can relish the savings from that point on.
+When faced with data from an appraiser, the mortgage company will generally do away with the PMI with little anxiety.
+At that time, the home owner can enjoy the savings from that point on.

 Want to learn more about PMI and the Homeowners Protection Act?
 Click this link: